VirgilSecurity/virgil-mail/README.md

 	3. EmailData is encrypted with embedContentInfo set to true
 5. Encrypted MailData object then used as an input for a sign method as well as sender private key value
 6. Each attachment is being scanned and replaced with its encrypted value, using same cipher.
+7. MailData is added as an attachemnt to email.
+File name is virgilsecurity.mailinfo
+8. MailData is encapsulated into mail html body

 Pseudo code: